The Homeowner's Guide to Choosing the Right Stucco Finish

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

-Choosing a stucco finish is more than an aesthetic preference; it is a functional decision that impacts the maintenance and durability of your home.
-The texture you select determines how water sheds off the wall, how much dirt accumulates, and how easily the surface can be patched in the future.
+Choosing a stucco finish is more than just an aesthetic preference; it is a critical functional decision that directly impacts the maintenance requirements, weather resistance, and long-term durability of your home.
+The texture you select determines how rainwater sheds off the wall, how much atmospheric dust accumulates, and how easily the surface can be patched or blended during future repairs.

-In Southern California, we see a wide spectrum of finishes, from the sleek, modern "Santa Barbara" smooth coat to the rugged, traditional "Spanish Lace."
-This guide breaks down the technical pros and cons of each texture to help you make an informed decision for your property.
+In Southern California, we see a wide spectrum of stucco finishes, from the sleek, minimalist "Santa Barbara" smooth coat to the rugged, traditional "Spanish Lace."
+This guide breaks down the technical pros, cons, and material behaviors of each texture to help you select the ideal finish for your property.

 Free Assessment